 Releasing her into his caring, loving hands more.

 I needed to remember that while I loved her with all my heart, He loved her even more.

 After all, God is the one who made her and gave her life.
 Yes, I was part of the process, but He’s the divine life-source.

 When I say yield and surrender I don’t mean give up or not care.

-Step back and let Him step in.
+I mean to step back and let God step in.

 Because Jesus Christ is my Lord, I free you from my anxiety, fears, and control.
 I trust the Holy Spirit to lead you and show you the way that is right for you — the way of love, joy, and peace and all that salvation includes.

 I place you at God’s throne of grace.
 I cannot force my will on you.
 I cannot live your life for you.
 I give you to God the Father, Son, and Holy Spirit.
 You are a very special person.
 As much as I love you, God loves you more.
 Your life today is totally in His hands, and I trust Him with it.

 I place you on open palms to the Lord,